roundrobin/reflux-react-router-webpack-demo/README.md

 Then go to `http://localhost:8124` in your browser

-## App
+## Demo: Single page application (SPA)

-This demo app shows how stores and actions in Flux work in conjunction with the react-router component.
+This demo SPA shows how stores and actions in Flux work in conjunction with the react-router component.
 For the purpose of the demo, we implement a chat room store,  which holds the data of all rooms and a list of all active rooms.
 Based on that data we implement a couple of views visualizing lists and chat rooms.